 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Comiton that are also What you must pay when you get these services Services that are covered for you In-network and Out-of-network: SilverSneakers® Membership (Fitness) (continued) 1.
-Participating locations ("PL") are not owned or operated by Tivity Health, Inc. or its affiliates.
+Somions that are servered for your What you must pay when you get these services Services that are covered for you In-network and Out-of-network: SilverSneakers [®] Membership (Fitness) (continued) Participating locations ("PL") are not owned or operated by Tivity Health, Inc. or its affiliates.
 Use of PL facilities and amenities is limited to terms and conditions of PL basic membership.
 Facilities and amenities vary by PL.
-2. Membership includes SilverSneakers instructor-led group fitness classes.
+Membership includes SilverSneakers instructor-led group fitness classes.
 Some locations offer members additional classes.
 Classes vary by location.
 SilverSneakers is a registered trademark of Tivity Health, Inc. © 2023 Tivity Health, Inc. All rights reserved.
 Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 12 of this document.
-Skilled For Medicare-covered services for each benefit period [†] you pay: nursing facilities are sometimes called SNFs.) \$0 per day for days 1-20.
-Covered up to 100 days per benefit period (based on medical and rehab necessity determined prior to admission and on an ongoing basis) [‡] . \$203 per day for days 21-100.
+Skilled nursing facilities are sometimes called SNFs.)
+Covered up to 100 days per benefit period (based on medical and rehab necessity determined prior to admission and on an ongoing basis) + .
+For Medicare-covered services for each benefit period + you pay: \$0 per day for days 1-20. \$203 per day for days 21-100.
 No prior hospital stay is required.

-Important: If you receive services outside of the benefit described, an additional cost share may apply Comit and the desired of the community o What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Skilled nursing facility (SNF) care (continued) Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+Samiaas that are accorded for you What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Skilled nursing facility (SNF) care (continued) Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells (as well as other components of blood).
 Coverage begins with the first pint of blood that you need.
 Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Couries that are severed for you What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Skilled nursing facility (SNF) care (continued) Generally, you will get your SNF care from network facilities.
+What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Skilled nursing facility (SNF) care (continued) Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
 A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care).
 A SNF where your spouse or domestic partner is living at the time you leave the hospital. + A benefit period starts the day you go into a skilled nursing facility.
 The benefit period ends when you go for 60 days in a row without skilled nursing care.
 If you go into a skilled nursing facility after one benefit period has ended, a new benefit period begins.
-There is no limit to the number of benefit periods you can have. ✓ Prior authorization may apply, see page 52 for more information.
+There is no limit to the number of benefit periods you can have.
+Prior authorization may apply, see page 52 for more information.